Expressivity of Spiking Neural Networks: Spiking neural networks

-Next, we give a corresponding definition of an ANN and its realization. \begin{definition} Let $d, L \in \N$.
-An \emph{artificial neural network} $\Psi$ consisting of $d$ input neurons and $L$ layers is a sequence of matrix-vector tuples
+A common representation of feedforward ANNs is based on a sequence of matrix-vector tuples \citep{Berner_2022}, \citep{PETERSEN_2018_optimalapprox}, whereby a distinction between the network and the target function it realizes is established. \begin{definition} Let $L, N_0, \dots, N_L \in \N$.
+An \emph{artificial neural network} $\Psi$ is a sequence of matrix-vector tuples